Han-Sim/blog.hansim.dev/src/pages/posts/0026-React-Why-Gatsby-and-Next.md

 When you type `gatsby develop` on CLI, GatsbyJS does all the work to render every single possible page in your React application; **it goes through all the contents and generates every page beforehand**.
 So it can work with static web hostings such as GitHub Pages or AWS Amplify.

 Because it does all the job beforehand, it guarantees much faster performance.
 However, `GatsbyJS` is a solution that only perhaps few hundreds pages.
 I built this blog application with GatsbyJS because it is expected to have not a lot of pages.
-Think about a incredibly big web site such as Google.
+Think about a incredibly big web site.
 It'd be extremely inefficient to load every page beforehand.
 That's when `server-side rendering` is needed.

+> Also, there can be more benefits in `SSR`.
+Check my references.

 When user types URL for the firs time to your web application, we just serve pre-rendered static files.